hometownjlu/nomogram/README.md

 # Medical School Data
 https://members.aamc.org/eweb/DynamicPage.aspx?site=AAMC&webcode=AAMCOrgSearchResult&orgtype=Medical%20School

-Could help answer the question: What US Medical Schools are Supplying 50 or More Applicants to OBGYN REsidency, 2019-2020?
+Could help answer the question: What US Medical Schools are Supplying 50 or More Applicants to OBGYN REsidency, 2019-2020 ?

+PG-Year also can be set by year that the person graduated medical school.
+Year that they graduated medical school is found in https://www.docinfo.org.

 Possible:
 ```r